Examples with solutions for Product Property of Square Roots: Number of terms

 10251012212512= \sqrt{10}\cdot\sqrt{2}\cdot\sqrt{5} \\ \downarrow\\ 10^{\frac{1}{2}}\cdot2^{\frac{1}{2}}\cdot5^{\frac{1}{2}}=

-We'll continue, since there is a multiplication between three terms with identical exponents we can use the law of exponents mentioned in b (which also applies to multiplying several terms in parentheses) and combine them together in a multiplication under parentheses which are raised to the same exponent:
+Due to the fact that there is a multiplication operation between three terms with identical exponents we are able to apply the law of exponents mentioned in b (which also applies to multiplying several terms in parentheses) Combine them together in a multiplication operation within parentheses, which are also raised to the same exponent:

 1012212512=(1025)12=10012=100=10 10^{\frac{1}{2}}\cdot2^{\frac{1}{2}}\cdot5^{\frac{1}{2}}= \\ (10\cdot2\cdot5)^{\frac{1}{2}}=\\ 100^{\frac{1}{2}}=\\ \sqrt{100}=\\ \boxed{10}

-In the final steps, we first performed the multiplication within the parentheses, then we used again the definition of root as an exponent mentioned in a (in reverse direction) to return to root notation, and in the final stage we calculated the known square root of 100.
+In the final steps, we first performed the multiplication within the parentheses, we then once again used the definition of root as an exponent mentioned in a (in reverse direction) to return to root notation, and in the final stage we calculated the known square root of 100.

 Therefore, we can identify that the correct answer (most appropriate) is answer d.